Digital Camera Journalist, Newsgathering Operations

-This position will expect you to have relevant training or experience as journalist in print or Broadcasting or as a technician practising a range of location craft skills (e.g. camera work, lighting, editing, location facilities) in a broadcast environment to be able to gather material for either live transmission or recording, providing a representative visual and audio account of events.
-You will have the ability to demonstrate a strong interest in, and proven commitment to News, along with having the ability to acquire the full range of technical skills to operate technical equipment on location and at base.
+This position will require you to have relevant camera training or experience as journalist, or as a technician practising a range of location craft skills (e.g. camera work, lighting, editing, location facilities) in a broadcast journalism environment.
+You will need to demonstrate experience of gathering material for either live transmission or recording, thereby providing a representative visual and audio account of events.
+You will have the ability to demonstrate a strong interest in and proven commitment to News, along with having the ability to acquire the full range of technical skills to operate technical equipment on location and at base.

 You will also need to have an understanding of how the audience engages with video on different platforms, to draw in viewers on platforms such as Facebook and YouTube.
 Part of the job will involve building videos around the published templates and posting them on BBC and social platforms.

 You will be able to demonstrate editorial awareness and judgement, combined with a thorough understanding of the editorial aims and policies of BBC News.
 This role will also need you to have good research skills, good communication skills with the potential to originate and develop programme stories and have the ability to take responsibility for any brief that might be assigned by a programme, newsroom or newsgathering editor.

 You must be willing to travel in UK and abroad, often at short notice.
 You must be willing to undertake Hostile Environment training and as a result be prepared to be asked to work in areas of hardship or public unrest or war zones.
 You must be willing to work with all the outlets that Newsgathering Operations provides camera crews for e.g. Network News, World Service TV, Political Newsgathering, Newsnight etc.